 Elephants in Africa and Asia face serious threats to their survival from poaching, habitat loss, human–animal conflict, and mistreatment in captivity.
 But there are many organizations and individuals who are working to find solutions that will save them.
-Read more about it >
+Read more about elephant conservation efforts.

 Elephants are fascinating creatures!
 Learning about their behaviors and the role they play in the environment can help put the issues they face into perspective.
 Here are some places to get started…

 Visit elephants in the wild in Africa.
 Tourism benefits local economies by providing jobs and deterring poachers.
 And, you get to have the experience of a lifetime by observing incredible beasties freely doing their thing When you travel, choose tourism companies that support local elephant conservation projects.

 Visit organizations that care for elephant orphans like the David Sheldrick Wildlife Trust in Nairobi, Kenya (I have been eager to visit for a while and hope to do so soon).